-Prior to 2012, the Company only operated its exploration and production segment.
-The exploration and production segment is engaged in the acquisition and development of oil and natural gas properties and includes the complementary marketing services provided by OPM.
+The Company's exploration and production segment is engaged in the acquisition and development of oil and natural gas properties and includes the complementary marketing services provided by OPM.
 Revenues for the exploration and production segment are primarily derived from the sale of oil and natural gas production.
 In the first quarter of 2012, the Company began its well services business segment (OWS) to perform completion services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the well services segment are derived from providing well completion services and related product sales and district tool rentals.
+Revenues for the well services segment are derived from providing well completion services, well completion product sales and tool rentals.
 In the first quarter of 2013, the Company formed its midstream services business segment (OMS) to perform salt water disposal and other midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream services for the midstream services for the Company's oil and natural gas wells operated by OPNA.
-Revenues for the midstream segment are primarily derived from providing salt water disposal services.
+Revenues for the midstream segment are primarily derived from salt water transport, salt water disposal and fresh water sales.
 Prior to 2013, the salt water disposal systems were owned by OPNA, and the related income was included as a reduction to lease operating expenses.
-The revenues and expenses related to work performed by OWS and OMS for OPNA's working interests are eliminated in consolidation, and only the revenues and expenses related to non-affiliated working interest owners are included in the Company's Condensed Consolidated Statement of Operations.
+The revenues and expenses related to work performed by OWS and OMS for OPNA's working interests are eliminated in consolidation, and only the revenues and expenses related to non-affiliated working interest owners are included in the Company's Consolidated Statement of Operations.
 These segments represent the Company's three current operating units, each offering different products and services.
 The Company's corporate activities have been allocated to the supported business segments accordingly.

-Management evaluates the performance of the Company's business segments based on operating income, which is defined as segment operating revenues less operating expenses, including depreciation, depletion and amortization.
-Summarized financial information for the Company's three business segments is shown in the following table:
+Management evaluates the performance of the Company's business segments based on operating income, which is defined as segment operating revenues less operating expenses, including DD&A. The following table summarizes financial information for the Company's three business segments for the periods presented: